mrn-aglic/datapipelines-airflow-book/chapter07/README.md

 UI if it is not present there. **This doesn't seem to be necessery at all**.
 However, I needed it when I first added the connection string to the `.env` file.
-Probably because part of the connection string was
-URL encoded. <br/> **_I'm really not sure why it worked when added to UI and with only part of the connection string URL encoded_**. <br/> **In summary, you
+Probably because part of the connection string was not URL encoded. <br/> **_I'm really not sure why it worked when added to UI and with only part of the connection string URL encoded_**. <br/> **In summary, you